BetterTheWorld/feed-challenge-api/README.md

 ]
 ```

+Rails Bonus: Have the `/feed` endpoint respond in under 1 second.

 ## React Challenge

 Fork/Clone https://github.com/leighhalliday/feed-challenge-react and implement the `Activities` component.
 You must load the data before you can display it.
 There are 2 types of activities: `shared` and `posted`... for the different activities, you will need to pull the related data using the additional endpoints provided below.
 The `object` field contains a string with the ID needed to pull.